 Now that the decision has been made to reboot RideDOT.com's RTW journey, we make plans to reunite with our badly neglected motorcycles.
-It's been a year since we last packed them away in Neda's grandmother's garage.
-We PM Neda's family to let them know we are coming.
+It's been a year since we last packed them away in Neda's grandmother's garage in Croatia.
+We PM Neda's family to let them know we are returning.

 The bad news comes back in a series of pictures: somebody has broken into the garage, forced all the locks open on our luggage and stolen all the contents of our cases and drybags.
 It seems like they took everything but the bikes and the hard luggage attached to it.

 I am gutted.
 Just as we are revving up our travel plans and getting excited about getting back on the road, it's like we've been kicked back down the stairs again.
 That night, I stay up wide awake wondering just how much this will set our plans back and what our options are at this point.

 It's hard to figure out exactly what we have lost while sitting in Toronto half a world away.
 We attempt a quick mental tally: We had already taken most of our riding gear and electronics to Thailand and Japan.
 "So it's just cold weather clothing and our camping gear mainly", I proclaim.
 Neda added, "And that tent was leaking so badly, it was going to be tossed out anyway.
 Plus I hated that JetBoil, we were going to shop around for another stove."

 But when we sat down and really took a serious inventory of what was in our bags, it got a lot worse: Our toolkit.
 The heated clothing.
 One of our GPSes.
 My DSLR camera.
 F*&(K!!!!